Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.2.3 =
+* Minor refactoring and added more logging.
+* Fixed case when translation is not downloaded in case it's status is broken in DB (progress = 100% but status = "In Progress").

 = 1.2.2 =
 * Fixed issue with checking translation progress by cron job.